marnusw/fluxible-plugin-waterline-models/README.md

 applicable, the `globalID` where capitalisation is maintained.
 This allows using `actionContext.models.ModelName` which may be preferred over `modelname`.

+*If you are using this with Sails.js and aren't interested in all the details you can skip to the [Use with Sails.js](#use-with-sailsjs) example at the end.*

 ## Usage

 Because the plugin will be used on the server and client configuration must be provided for both.